jamo1998/seir_526_p4/jameson-p4-pitch.md

 # DAY 2
 On day two the user will be able to create and edit the todos they have made, once i get full functionality with no bugs I will get to styling!

+# DAY 3
+Once app is fully styled and ready to DEMO I will start deploying the project and prepare my presentation

+# DAY 4
+Present the project and graduate!
+Woot

 # Links
 https://wireframe.cc/5ATazx